Cyber Resilience

 CVE-2024-37891 is a medium-severity Incorrect Resource Transfer Between Spheres (CWE-669) vulnerability in Python Urllib3.
 Its CVSS base score is 4.4 (Medium).

-Operationally, ranked at the 44.2th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Escape to Host (T1611); ranked in the top 36% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.

 EU & UK References